jstuecker/pytest-jax-bench/README.md

 ```
 So far, this doesn't support eager memory at all (even when using `--forked`)

+In this case tests with several tags will be saved to the same file and they will be plotted together by default.
+Note that the plots skip some less relevant aspects in this case to keep it simple.

 ### Examples:
 For more examples check the [tests](tests) directory